Reetika12795/RoboticProject_2022/README.md

 ## Base architecture of the model(camera caliberation module -- intrinsic and extrinsic(reason), Set HSV value for detect lane, call control lane for path averaging)

+Camera calibration is one of the most important steps in order to run the turtle bot properly on the track.
+For camera calibration, we do two calibrations for intrinsic paramemters and extrinsic parameters.
+#Intrinsic parameters - Intrinsic parameters are the parameters for the optical centre and the focal length of the camera.
 ## Implementation of code and the steps to execute
 ## Flochart of the architecture
 ## Conclusion